 Once he stepped past her, Ollie stopped.
 He felt so cold.
 A crippling cold.
 And it was a hot fucking August day.

 When he spun around in the hallway, whoever the fuck she was?
 Gone.

 Good fucking riddance.

 Ollie didn’t know a damn thing about ballet, but the way she held herself was beautiful.
 She balanced on the leg she’d lost in the accident according to Robbie.
 Her limbs were long and slim.
-The graceful lines resembled the limbs of the spirit he saw In the isolation hallway, only there they were covered in the shadows of rags.
+The graceful lines resembled the limbs of the spirit he saw in the isolation hallway, only they were covered in the shadows of rags.

 It was her.

 Ollie’s chest ached as he took in the hope in her dark eyes, the way the lights shined off her dark hair, the crown of feathers on top of her head.

 His mind spun.
 The accident had happened early in her career.
 He’d searched the internet, hoping to find a video of her dancing, pictures, but so far he found nothing.
 Nothing but an obituary announcing her death and few other details.
 They didn’t have fucking social media back in the seventies.
 There were no selfies of her on sunny days or pictures of her with her friends making silly faces.

 She died May 28, 1980 at the age of twenty-six.